ramirocabral/aws-solutions-architect-associate-notes-SAAC03/data_transfer/VPN.md

 # VPN

 ## TLDR
-Access AWS Ressources in one or more [[VPC]]s as if they were in your on premise network.
+Access AWS Resources in one or more [[VPC]]s as if they were in your on premise network.

 ## Design
 - Use non-overlapping ip ranges for each network